typed-macro/typed-macro/README.md

 💡 vite-plugin-macro provides plenty of explanatory comments for each function parameter and each type field in its type declaration file.

+So detailed parameters or types won't be repeated here;
-So you can obtain more detailed descriptions in your IDE and `vite-plugin-macro/dist/index.d.ts`.
+you can obtain these detailed descriptions in `vite-plugin-macro/dist/index.d.ts` and the tips provided by your IDE.

+Instead, the following will introduce this plugin's basic concepts and internal mechanism.

 ### 🔧 Define Your First Macro

 It's pretty easy to define a macro!

-vite-plugin-macro provides a function called `defineMacro()`, which creates a macro builder for you.
+vite-plugin-macro exports a function called `defineMacro()`, which creates a macro builder for you.

 ```typescript
 import { defineMacro } from 'vite-plugin-macro'